combefis/combefis.github.io/about/cv.md

       Conference on Computer Science, Engineering and Information Technology</i>, November 2019.</li>
       <li>Sébastien Combéfis, Guillaume de Moffarts.
 Learning Computer Science
       at a Fair with an Escape Game.
-In <i>Proceedings of the 12th International Conference on Informatics in Schools: Situation, Evolution and Perspectives</i>, November 2019.</li>
+In <i>local Proceedings of the 12th International Conference on Informatics in Schools: Situation, Evolution and Perspectives</i>, November 2019.</li>
       <li>Sébastien Combéfis, Arnaud Schils.
 Automatic Programming Error Class
       Identification with Code Plagiarism-Based Clustering.
 In <i>Proceedings of the 2nd Int'l Code Hunt Workshop on Educational Software